barrackmobamba69/NootNootChatbot/README.md

 ## Future Enhancements
-NootNoot is an ongoing project and we plan to add more features in the future such as:
-We are currently working on more functionalities such as adding
+NootNoot is an ongoing project and we plan to add more features in the future.
+We are currently working on adding additional functionalities, such as:
 - GUI

 ## Credits